noahbclarkson/Auto-Tune/README.md

     back-menu-button-enabled: true

 ##  Set the default / starting prices for the items you want available in the shop.
-##  Info: Make sure you put a decimal point and two digits to create a double for the shop algorithim to accept and parse to a price-value.
+##  Info: Make sure you put a decimal point and two digits to create a double for the shop algorithm to accept and parse to a price-value.
 ##  Info: Most of these values will be almost useless once the economy has started, to use these values again delete the data.db file.
 ##  Info: Material names are available here: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html.
 ##  Info: To remove an item use /at remove <item-name> to remove it from the global map.
-##  Options: 'price: <double>' set the defualt starting price of the item.
+##  Options: 'price: <double>' set the default starting price of the item.
 ##  Options: 'section: <string>' set the section of this item.
 ##  Options: 'locked: <boolean>' set the price to be locked or variable (variable by default).
 ##  Options: 'sell-difference: <double>' set a custom sell-price-difference (default set in config).